 Jennifer Raymond Dresden

-Jennifer Raymond Dresden is an Assistant Teaching Professor and Associate Director of the Democracy and Governance Program at Georgetown University.
+Jennifer Dresden is a policy advocate at Protect Democracy.
+She previously served as an Assistant Teaching Professor and Associate Director of the Democracy and Governance Program at Georgetown University.
 Her research focuses on the political outcomes of civil wars and the dynamics of authoritarian regimes.
 She has contributed research and expertise to projects linking academics and policymakers across several US government agencies and served as a training facilitator for the US State Department.
 She holds a Ph.D. in Government from Georgetown, an M.Litt. in Peace and Conflict Studies from the University of St. Andrews in the United Kingdom, and an A.B. in Government from Harvard University.